-HOUSING APPLICATION FEE.
-A non-refundable housing application fee \$75 (check or money order by mail) is required.
+HOUSING APPLICATION FEE (STUDENT).
+A non-refundable housing application fee of \$75 (check or money order by mail) is required.

-A deposit of \$100 is required to be placed on the waiting list for a campus apartment.
+A deposit of \$100 is required to be placed on the waiting list for a student family housing apartment.

 INTERNATIONAL ADMINISTRATIVE FEE.
 A fee is assessed to all international student accounts at the beginning of the fall and spring semesters to provide campus administrative services and activities for international students.